Home | Flourishing Relationships | Blaming the Partner

-A relationship weighted with messy histories will struggle, each new conflict is complicated with the weight of the past.
+A relationship weighted with messy histories will struggle, each new conflict is complicated by the weight of the past.
 Healing these strained connections is difficult.
 Even with improved skills, partners conditioned with hurtful pasts continue to misinterpret new behaviors.
 The fear of repeats from the past delivers the punch.
 We continue to react to these patterned interpretations, and then partners react to our interpretation of their reaction—and their reaction to our reaction, and around and around it goes.

 Interactions may start with a simple comment, then the flow begins, the volley of information being passed back and forth with each partner often extracting an entirely different message.
 When connection is missing, partners feel unheard—not simply their words, but their feelings.
 The couple is physically together but each feeling alone.

 Our improved skills assist in creating a safer environment, avoiding dangerous confrontations, and eventually, perhaps, facilitating a necessary escape.
 Depending on the seriousness of a partner’s psychological ailments, escape may be the only path to intimacy (with someone else).
 It’s essential to establish a supporting cast of friends, family and professionals to free your selves from the torments of abuse.

 New relationships need time for discovery; narcissists, sociopaths, and sadists are masters of concealing their broken souls.
 They are also victims; but fixing them while in the relationship is nearly impossible.
 Their needs are too strong and attacks too cutting.
 The victim to abusive partners loses their individuality, constantly defending boundaries, and enduring painful attacks is exhausting.

 We need loving support, lengthy relationships with emotionally starved and abusive partners is destructive.
 Eventually, we give way to the strain, begin to doubt our emotions, behaviors, and memories, incurring damage to our souls—we become broken, as well.
 Avoiding these nasty relationships requires taking time, allowing for true natures to be exposed.